kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 </details>

-Note that the `input` statements for `companies` and `shuttles` refer to the datasets defined in `conf/base/catalog.yml`.
+Note that the `inputs` statements for `companies` and `shuttles` refer to the datasets defined in `conf/base/catalog.yml`.
 They are inputs to the `preprocess_companies` and `preprocess_shuttles` functions.
 Kedro uses the named node inputs (and outputs) to determine interdependencies between the nodes, and their execution order.

 ### Test the example